 What is the full form of BAMS?

 The full form of BAMS is Bachelor of Ayurvedic Medicine and Surgery .
-BAMS is a five-and-a-half-year degree program covering analyzes of the integrated traditional ayurvedic system and modern medicine.
-Out of 5.5 years in medicine, 4.5 years in nursing and one year in an internship.
-Many applications for BMAS concentrated on the traditional form of treatment.
+BAMS is a five-and-a-half-year degree program covering the study of the integrated traditional ayurvedic system and modern medicine.
+The course lasts for 4.5 years of the academic sessions followed by one year of compulsory internship.

 - The essential requirement for the BAMS course is that the candidates should have passed their 12th class with Biology from a recognized board, with at least 45-50 per cent.